rcarver/config/doc/GETTING_STARTED.md

 machines.
 In order to bootstrap a machine, it must have access to some sensitive information.
 This information is one of the few things that are *not* stored in the git repositories.
-Instead, Config manages files within `./.data`, which is ignored by git.
+Instead, Config manages files within `.data`, which is ignored by git.

-The easiest way to get started is to simply use your development machine as the hub.
-We can easily make another machine the hub at another time.
+The easiest way to get started is to use your development machine as the hub.
+We can easily make a remote machine the hub at another time.
+Doing so allows us to use things like AWS AutoScale.
+For the time being, we'll focus on the basics and create servers one at a time.

-### Store the git SSH key
+### Store the git ssh key

-In order for Config to access your git repos from remote servers, we need to give it an SSH key.
+In order for Config to access your git repos from remote servers, we need to give it an ssh key.
 To do that, pipe your *private* key to `config-store-ssh-key`.

     cat ~/.ssh/id_rsa | bundle exec config-store-ssh-key

-The result is a copy of your SSH key stored at `./.data/ssh-key-default`.
+The result is a copy of your ssh key stored at `.data/ssh-key-default`.
 See [GIT](GIT.md) If you require different keys for the project and data repos.
 See [GITHUB](GITHUB.md) for specifics on how to best manage repos, users and keys at GitHub.